Wander Franco Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10 K/9 to lead the league.
+- The pitching staff for the White Sox has a collective 10 K/9, the first-best in MLB.

-- The White Sox have a 5.76 team ERA that ranks 29th across all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA among all league pitching staffs (5.65).

-- The White Sox surrender the second-most home runs in baseball (38 total, 1.5 per game).
+- White Sox pitchers combine to allow 39 total home runs at a clip of 1.4 per game (third-most in the league).

-- Giolito (1-2) gets the starting nod for the White Sox in his sixth start of the season.
-He has a 4.50 ERA in 28 2/3 innings pitched, with 28 strikeouts.
+- Lynn (0-3 with a 7.52 ERA and 32 strikeouts in 26 1/3 innings pitched) gets the start for the White Sox, his sixth of the season.

 © 2023 Data Skrive.
 All rights reserved.